 Three basketball courts, located at the south end of the parking lot off of Highland and Admiral, are available for current KCUMB students, faculty and staff ONLY.
-Hours of use are 11 a.m. - 8 p.m. weekdays and 8 a.m. - 8 p.m. weekends (unless modified hours are posted).
+Hours of use are 8 a.m. - 8 p.m. weekdays and weekends unless modified hours are posted.
 Basketballs and air pumps are available at the front desk of Smith Hall.
-The password for the entrance gate will be changed periodically and will be posted by Student Affairs.
-Security officers should be contacted if there is difficulty using the password.
+The password for the entrance gate will be changed periodically and will be posted by Safety and Emergency Management.
+Safety Dispatch should be contacted if there is difficulty using the password.
 All students must notify Safety and Emergency Management (ext.
 7911) when going to and leaving the courts.
 The following guidelines must be followed:

 - Travel in pairs - Leave belongings locked up out of sight in car or in campus lockers.
-If you must take items with you, be sure to keep at least 10 feet away from the fence. - Make sure the gate locks behind you when entering and leaving. - Basketball only on courts no skateboards, etc. - No alcohol - No inappropriate attire - Absolutely no pick-up games with neighborhood or any non-KCUMB students.
+If you must take items with you, be sure to keep at least 10 feet away from the fence. - Make sure the gate locks behind you when entering and leaving. - Basketball only on courts no skateboards, etc. - No alcohol - No inappropriate attire

+• Absolutely no pick-up games with neighborhood or any non-KCUMB students.
 A call box is located in the parking lot and goes directly to Safety and Emergency Management.
 (Please use the call box if needed.)